 While writing on my classic yellowish IBM Model M Keyboard, I had the idea of a classic computer design case for the TE Pocket Operator.
 I took my inspiration from my very first computer - the C64 Breadbox :-)

-The breadbox in new grey or vintage yellowish
+The breadbox in new gray or vintage yellowish

 Quickly checking which filament I've on stock, I stumbled over the vanilla white filament.
-I thought that this is fantastic.
-With having also a light grey filament, I could print the case either with grey to give it a new look or in vanilla white for the old vintage look.
+I thought this is fantastic.
+Also having a light gray filament, I could print the case either with gray to give it a new look or in vanilla white for the old vintage look.

-As usual, there is a variety of button colours available.
-Two included encoder caps as well a an open bottom plate for easy battery access are standard now.
-The case itself is printed with high quality PLA from Prusa.
+As usual, there is a variety of button colors available.
+Two included encoder caps as well as an open bottom plate for easy battery access are standard now.
+The case itself is printed with high quality PLA from Prusa .

 The ready 3D printed case for the Teenage Engineering Tonic Pocket Operator includes:

 - Top part of the enclosure

 - Bottom part of the enclosure

 - 23 buttons